web-token/jwt-doc/advanced/jws/unencoded_payload.md

 * From `0x20` to `0x2d`
 * From `0x2f` to `0x7e`

-This feature is built in the framework and is enable when the `b64` header parameter is set.
+This feature is built in the framework and is enabled when the `b64` header parameter is set to `false`.
-As per the RFC, this header MUST also be present in the critical header parameter.
+As per the RFC, this header MUST also be present in the critical (`crit`) header parameter.

 Example: